 Read this next: The Ultimate Guide To Keymixing For DJs

 So what is a DJ to do?
 There are two rules that can help you get this right.
 The best practices here are:

 - Treat keymixing as a tool not a rule – Mix in key if the opportunity presents itself, but find another way to mix in a new track if it doesn’t – a way that gives you the chance to pay the track you know is right rather than one you know is in key

 - Trust your ears – if it sounds rubbish, it is rubbish.
 Don’t think because a mix is in key that it is automatically good.
 Keymixing is just a small part of a successful transition

-Maybe the words of our collaborator Laidback Luke sum it up best: “If it’s in key, I mix slowly.
+Maybe the words of our tutor Laidback Luke sum it up best: “If it’s in key, I mix slowly.
 If it isn’t, I mix fast!”